 - 1. Place the mast in the vertical operating position (leveled). - 2.
 Position the rotary all the way to the bottom of the mast. - 3.
 Remove any tooling attached to the kelly bar.
-See Section: "Disconnect the Work Tool " (page 361) for more information. - 4.
+See Section: "Disconnect the Work Tool " (page 359) for more information. - 4.
 Prepare the machine for service.
-For more information refer to Prepare the Machine for Maintenance\ (page 384). - 5.
+For more information refer to Prepare the Machine for Maintenance (page 382). - 5.
 Remove the top overflow plug (2).

 - 6. Remove the drain/fill/level plug (1). - 7.
 Add oil through the drain/fill/level plug (1) hole until the level is at the bottom of the hole.

-- 8. Clean the plugs and inspect the seals, if damaged, replace the plug or seal. - 9.
+Refer to Fluids and Lubricants (page 398) for more information. - 8.
+Clean the plugs and inspect the seals, if damaged, replace the plug or seal. - 9.
 Make sure all removed plugs are installed and tightened. - 10.
 If more than one reducer is equipped, repeat the procedure for all reducers.